Klafyvel/klafypage/blog/articles/fft-arduino/index.md

 it by a factor of two, we will keep the signal bounded in $[-1,1]$ at each step!

 Note that this does not mean we get the optimal scale for every input signal.
-For example, signals which are poorly periodic would have a lot of low modulus Fourier coefficients, and would not fully take advantage of the scale offered by our representation.
+For example, signals which are poorly periodic would have a lot of low module Fourier coefficients, and would not fully take advantage of the scale offered by our representation.
 I did some tests scaling the array only when it was needed, and did not notice many changes in terms of execution times, so that's something